 I know, I can hear you, “True Will?
 That’s just great.
 You’ve said that several times, but what the hell is ‘True Will?’”

 I’ll do my best at keeping it brief.
 According to Crowley, every individual has a True Will.
 This is not the same as the ordinary wants and wishes of the ego looking to fulfill everyday desires.
 The True Will is essentially one’s “calling” or “purpose” in life.
 Some include the goal of attaining self-realization by one’s own efforts, without the aid of God or other divine authority in the idea of True Will.
 Still others agree with Liber II, saying that one’s own will in pure form is nothing other than the divine will.

 “Do what thou wilt shall be the whole of the Law.” and “thou hast no right but to do thy will.”

 Do what thou wilt is not license to go around doing any fool thing you want to.
 Rather it is an injunction that every person follows their True Will to attain realization of life and rid themselves of restrictions that exist due to their nature.

 How do you follow your True Will?
 First, you have to discover it.
 There is a virtually infinite sea of ideas and practices including magick and yoga designed to assist in the discovery of the True Will.
 Self-exploration is key!
 Unlike other paths, there are no rules that say you must do thus and so, rather you decide what you will use and what works for you.
-Obviously, you are encouraged to try everything and there are guidelines that can be used to help along the way.
+We encourage you to try everything.
+Many guidelines exist that can help along the way.

 Each individual’s True Will is different, a unique point-of-view of the universe.
 Because of this, no one can determine the True Will for someone else.
 We must each make this discovery for ourselves.